 We love Valentines day box ideas!!
 And this upcycled Cereal box valentine holder is no exception.
 A wonderfully easy Valentine’s day mailboxes for preschoolers to make.
 A big welcome today to Kristina from Toddler Approved, who shares this cute little Valentine’s Day Ideas for Preschoolers and toddlers.
 Love that it is a great “upcycled” craft for a cereal box too and is so easy and fun to make for younger kids.
 Isn’t it just too cute?
+This joins a great collection of Valentine’s Mailbox ideas for you to browse!
 Over to Kristina…

 Cereal box valentine holder